-Health and safety regulations are good for people and good for business.
-But if they’re not multilingual, they’re not working.
+A multilingual health and safety policy is good for people and good for business.

 Health and safety considerations are a ubiquitous part of modern life, and nowhere more so that in the workplace.